lvsunlingling/lvsunlingling.github.com/index.md

 ## about me

 ### Base
-- newcome
 - Shanghai

 ### my faith
-Be the person i want to be, then do what i should do.
+- Be the person i want to be, then do what i should do.

 ### my interest
 - think